-Name of Director Mr. Pradeep Navratan Gupta DIN 00040117 Date of Birth July 20, 1967 Age 56 years Qualifications He holds a Bachelor of C Commerce degree from University of Rajas than Date of first appointment on the Board March 18, 2005 A Brief Resume of the Director & Nature Mr. Pradeep Navratan Gu ipta stepped into the financial world with A nand Rathi Share and of his Expertise in Specific Functional Stock Brokers Limited (formerly known as Navratan Capital and Securities Private Limited) Areas After an initial beginning with a family-owned textile business, he mastered a unique industry insight with over a rich three-decades-long experience and entrusted advisor for many.
-He played an instrumental role in the success of the Institutional Broking and Investment Services arms of the Group.
-The Group received several prestigious awards under his leadership.
-He elected the Honorary Secretary of The Rotary Club of Bombay.
-Recently, Mr. Pradeep Navratan Gupta completed the 61st session of the Owner/President Management Program from Harvard Business School, Boston, Massachusetts in April 2024.
-In view of Mr. Pradeep Navratan Gupta's immense exp Board of Directors has recommended his re-appointment ctor of the Company.
-Relationship with other Directors and KMP Mr. Gupta is Son-in-law o of Mr. Anand Rathi, Chairman of the Compa any Directorships / Designated Partnerships held in other Companies or LLPs as on cial Services Limited March 31, 2025 2 Anand Rathi Share And Stock Brokers Limited 3 Anand Rathi Globa 4 Anand Rathi Advisors Limited 5 Anand Rathi Asset Management Limited 6 Anand Rathi IT Private Limited 7 Anand Rathi International Ventures (IFSC) Private Limited 8 AR Trustee Company Private Limited 9 Jaipur Securities Private Limited 10 Jakhetia Finances Private Limited 11 PKG Finstock Private Limited 12 Navratan Mal Gupta Memorial Foundation 13 Daman Ganga Textiles Private Limited 14 Network Synthetics Private Limited 15 Navratan Foundation LLP 16 Ishka Focus Film Production LLP Chairman/Member in the committees of the other public companies [includes Anand Rathi Financial Stakeholders Relationship Committee Member only audit committee and stakeholders Services Limited relationship committee] (As on March Anand Rathi Global Audit Committee Member 31, 2025) Finance Limited Stakeholders Relationship Committee Chairman Remuneration last drawn / sought to be paid (including sitting fees) NIL No. of Shares held in the Company as on March 31, 2025 36,75,684 Equity shares.
-No. of Board meetings attended during Attended 3 (Three ) Board Meetings last Financial Year .
-Managa a (Tilliou) bound modilings
+Name of Director Mr. Pradeep Navratan Gu pta

+DIN 00040117

+Date of Birth July 20, 1967

+Age 56 years

+Qualifications He holds a Bachelor of Commerce degree from University of Rajasthan

+Date of first appointment on the Board March 18, 2005

+A Brief Resume of the Director & Nature of his Expertise in Specific Functional upta stepped into the financial world with A ormerly known as Navratan Capital and Secu

+Areas industry insight with over for many.
+He played an i Investment Services arm g with a family-owned textile business, he er a rich three-decades-long experience a nstrumental role in the success of the Inst ns of the Group.
+The Group received severa e elected the Honorary Secretary of The Ro nd entrusted advisor titutional Broking and al prestigious awards

+Management Program April 2024. avratan Gupta completed the 61st session of from Harvard Business School, Bostor n, Massachusetts in

+Navratan Gupta's immense experience in f ecommended his re-appointment as a Dire -

+Relationship with other Directors and KMP Mr. Gupta is Son-in-law of Mr. Anand Rathi, Chairman of the Compa any

+Directorships / Designated Partnerships

+held in other Companies or LLPs as on 1 Anand Rathi Financial Services Limited

+March 31, 2025 2 Anand Rathi Share e And Stock Brokers Limited

+3 Anand Rathi Global Finance Limited

+4 Anand Rathi Advisors Limited

+5 Anand Rathi Asset Management Limited

+6 Anand Rathi IT Pri

+national Ventures (IFSC) Private Limited

+8 AR Trustee Company Private Limited

+9 Jaipur Securities Private Limited

+10 Jakhetia Finances Private Limited

+11 PKG Finstock Private Limited

+12 Navratan Mal Gupta Memorial Foundation13 Daman Ganga Textiles Private Limited

+14 Network Synthetics Private Limited

+15 Navratan Foundation LLP

+16 Ishka Focus Film Production LLP

+Chairman/Member in the committees

+of the other public companies [includes only audit committee and stakeholders Anand Rathi Financial Services Limited Stakeholders Relationship Committee Member

+relationship committee] (As on March Anand Rathi Global Audit Committee Member

+31, 2025) Finance Limited Stakeholders Relationship Committee Chairman

+Remuneration last drawn / sought to be paid (including sitting fees) NIL

+No. of Shares held in the Company as on March 31, 2025 36,75,684 Equity shares 3.

+No. of Board meetings attended during last Financial Year Attended 3 (Three) Boa rd Meetings